 Global leadership exchange

-The program began in 2011 and, together with the China Advanced Leadership Program which brings senior Chinese leaders to Australia and Aotearoa New Zealand, is a unique and long-standing program between the three countries.
+The program began in 2011 and, together with the China Advanced Leadership Program (CALP), which brings senior Chinese leaders to Australia and Aotearoa New Zealand, the two programs provide unparalleled insights across partner governments trilaterally.

-Supported by these three governments, since its inception the program has provided 140 senior Australian and Aotearoa New Zealand public servants the chance to gain a deeper understanding of China’s transformation over recent decades, as well as unique access to key people and places in China.
+Supported by these three governments, since its inception the program has provided 150 senior Australian and Aotearoa New Zealand public servants with a deeper understanding of China’s transformation over recent decades, as well as unique access to key people and places in China.

 Who It's For